icopy-site/awesome-cn/docs/awesome/awesome-angular.md

 * [mfe-crossframework](https://github.com/igorhms/mfe-crossframework) - Module Federation project with Angular Host, Cross-framework remotes and without Nx.
 * [backbase-micro-frontends](https://github.com/Backbase/backbase-micro-frontends) - Proof of concept showcasing how legacy apps (widgets) can work together with newer apps (journeys) via Module Federation.
 * [ngx-mfe](https://github.com/dkhrunov/ngx-mfe) - Angular library for working with micro-frontends in Webpack 5 and plugin ModuleFederation.
+* [npm-mfe-live-reload](https://www.npmjs.com/package/npm-mfe-live-reload) - This tool is designed to work in development mode and helps automatically reload the shell application when changes are detected in remote microfrontend applications.

 #### Monorepos